Exeter History, Family Crest & Coats of Arms

-Anglo-Saxon name Exeter comes from when the family resided in Exeter, a town in Devon.
+The Anglo-Saxon name Exeter comes from when the family resided in Exeter, a town in Devon.
 The town of Exeter has been around for a very long time; it was first listed in Roman records as Iska c.
 150. Documents dated around AD 900 call it Exanceaster.
 In the Domesday Book (1086), it was called Execestre.
 The place-name is derived from the Celtic word exe, which means water, and the Old English word ceaster, which meant Roman fort.
 The Romans first invaded the British Isles in AD 44, landing at Thanet and soon subduing all of the English tribes.
 They remained in control for two or three centuries, leaving an indelible mark upon the face of England.
 Town names like Bath are directly attributable to the period of Roman occupation, and it was uncommon but not rare for someone to stumble over remains of the Roman occupation in medieval England.

 Early Origins of the Exeter family

-Exeter was first found in Devon, at the historic city of Exeter, the home of Rougemont Castle who many believe was ordered to be built by William the Conqueror after the city led a revolt of his authority in 1068.
+The surname Exeter was first found in Devon, at the historic city of Exeter, the home of Rougemont Castle who many believe was ordered to be built by William the Conqueror after the city led a revolt of his authority in 1068.
 After 18 days of siege, this city finally surrendered and sore an oath not to harm the city or increase its ancient tribute.

-Early History of the Exeter family
+Important Dates for the Exeter family

 Exeter Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Exeter has been recorded under many different variations, including Hexter, Hexeter, Exeter, Exter and others.

 Early Notables of the Exeter family (pre 1700)

-Exeter Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Exeter Notables in all our PDF Extended History products and printed products wherever possible.